Role of the LECC Director

-Since the LECC serves as a laboratory school to our Early Childhood Education majors, the Director works in coordination with the Director of the graduate and undergraduate Early Childhood Education program to oversee and carry out the supervision and evaluation of practicum students, as well as LECC Programming.
+Since the LECC serves as a laboratory school to Rivier University's Early Childhood Education majors, the Director works in coordination with Riv's Director of graduate and undergraduate Early Childhood Education program regarding the supervision of practicum students, as well as LECC programming.

 Role of the Classroom Teachers

 The competence and motivation of our teachers is paramount.
 Each early childhood classroom is staffed by a teaching team.
 Because the LECC also serves as a teacher training program for Rivier University, cooperating teachers are required to have a minimum of a bachelor's degree in early childhood education, plus at least three years of teaching experience.
-We are very proud that most of our cooperating teachers hold master's degrees and several years of teaching experience.
-Our teachers aim to facilitate, stimulate and encourage children's development through questioning, listening and taking part in activities with the children.
+Most of our cooperating teachers hold master's degrees and several years of teaching experience.
+Our teachers aim to stimulate and encourage children's development through questioning, listening, and participation in the children's activities.
 The sensitive balance between a child's need to explore independently and an adult's opportunity to extend learning is recognized, and quality interactions are sought.

 Working as a team, our teachers strive to meet the individual needs of each child and stay in continuous communication with one another and with parents to promote and monitor each child's development.

 Parental involvement is strongly encouraged.
 It communicates the importance of school to children, and maintains open lines of communication between parents and teachers.
 We have an open door policy and welcome your participation in the classrooms.
 We appreciate you sharing your time, talents or hobbies.